mhaberler/embedded-DEM-lookup/README.md

 This is why using compressed PNG or webp tiles returns an error code.

 ## possible improvements
+- removing tiles which contain no useful data
 - the code supports several DEM's concurrently, reporting the first match - not yet tested

 ## parts list